- Undergraduate Admissions+

 Paul Ricœur, ‘From One Testament to the Other’, Modern Theology 33, no. 2 (2017): 235–42.

-Barnabas Aspray, ‘From Exegesis to Allegory: Ricœur’s Challenge to Biblical Scholarship’, in Reading the Bible with Paul Ricœur, ed.
-Joseph Edelheit and James Moore (Lanham: Lexington Press, forthcoming)
+Barnabas Aspray, ‘From Exegesis to Allegory: Ricœur’s Challenge to Biblical Scholarship’, in Reading Scripture with Paul Ricœur, ed.
+Joseph Edelheit and James Moore (Lanham: Lexington Press, 2021).

-‘Nietzsche’; ‘Biblical Hermeneutics’; ‘Transcendence’ in The Oxford Dictionary of the Christian Church, ed.
-Andrew Louth, 4th ed., (Oxford: Oxford University Press, forthcoming)
+Three entries (‘Nietzsche’; ‘Biblical Hermeneutics’; ‘Transcendence’) in The Oxford Dictionary of the Christian Church, ed.
+Andrew Louth, 4th ed., (Oxford: Oxford University Press, forthcoming).

 Review: Emmanuel Falque, The Guide to Gethsemane: Anxiety, Suffering, Death (New York: Fordham University Press, 2019), trans.
 George Hughes, Modern Theology 36 no. 1 (2020): 230-232.